Pure Exploration Beyond Reward Feedback: The Role of Post-Action Context: Further Discussion on Related Work

+A more closely related line of research, recently explored, involves the bandit problem with mediator feedback.
+This setting is similar to our separator context setting but investigates different objectives \citep{metelli2021policy, mediator-poiani2023pure, mediator2-reddy2023best, mediator-cum-eldowa2024information}.

+In the setting of BAI with fixed-confidence, deriving a closed-form expression for GLR requires that the reward distributions belong to a one-parameter exponential family, which includes the Gaussian distribution with known variance.
+This assumption is commonly found in most existing works.
+However, recently \cite{tuynman2025batch} extend the GLR-based approach to the more general class of sub-Gaussian distributions. \cite{tuynman2025batch} show that by adjusting the threshold in the stopping rule, one can adapt the GLR expression originally designed for Gaussian distributions to achieve an appropriate stopping rule for sub-Gaussian distributions (for more details, please refer to Lemmas 3.1 and 3.2 in \citep{tuynman2025batch}).
+This result shows we can further relax our assumption from Gaussian distribution to sub-Gaussian distributions but for simplicity we consider Gaussian distributions in this paper.

-\paragraph{Causal Bandits.} Another line of research in bandits, where the agent receives additional information beyond the reward, is the field of \textit{causal bandits}, first introduced in \cite{lattimore2016causal} and subsequently explored in \cite{causal-context-madhavan2024causal, causal-fateme-jamshidi2024confounded, causal-fairness-huang2022achieving, causal-pure-xiong2022combinatorial}.
+\paragraph{Causal Bandits.} Another line of research in bandits, where the agent receives additional information beyond the reward, is the field of \textit{causal bandits}, first introduced by \cite{lattimore2016causal} and subsequently explored in \citep{causal-context-madhavan2024causal, causal-fateme-jamshidi2024confounded, causal-fairness-huang2022achieving, causal-pure-xiong2022combinatorial, shahverdikondori2025graph}.
 In causal bandit problems, a (known or unknown) causal graph is assumed among a set of variables, and the actions correspond to interventions on a subset of variables within the graph.
 After choosing each intervention (i.e., action), the agent observes the values of all nodes, with the goal of identifying interventions that maximize the expected value of a reward node.

-In this paper, we specifically study the best-arm identification problem for two particular graphs with three variables in a causal bandit setting.
-Related works in the causal bandit literature include settings similar to the separator context, such as the \textit{conditionally benign} environment explored in \cite{causal-benign-bilodeau2022adaptively, causal-pareto-liu2024causal}.
-However, these works primarily address cumulative or simple regret minimization in a worst-case setting, whereas we focus on best-arm identification under fixed confidence.
+In this paper, we study the best-arm identification problem for two particular graphs with three variables in a causal bandit setting. \cite{causal-benign-bilodeau2022adaptively, causal-pareto-liu2024causal} introduce the notions of post-action context and \emph{conditionally benign} property, which in absence of latent variables is identical to separator case in Section \ref{sec: sep}.
+However, their main focus is on cumulative regret minimization in the minimax setting, aiming to design algorithms that perform well in both conditionally benign and non-conditionally benign environments.